 Compliance with tax laws requires significant judgment concerning our worldwide provision for income taxes.
 Changes in tax laws or changes to how those laws are applied to our business could affect the amount of tax which we are subject to and the manner in which we operate.
 Specifically, in 2016, the Organization for Economic Cooperation and Development ("OECD") established the Inclusive Framework on Base Erosion and Profit Shifting ("BEPS") to among other things, allocate greater taxing rights to countries where customers are located and establish a global minimum tax rate.
 After years of evaluating their respective tax laws, many countries have enacted changes, or are committed to enacting changes, which may increase our tax expense in future years.
-For example, the EU and other countries have enacted or have committed to enact the OECD/G20 Framework's Pillar Two 15% global minimum tax.
+For example, the European Union and other countries have enacted or have committed to enact the OECD/G20 Framework's Pillar Two 15% global minimum tax.
 If more countries adopt these changes based on the BEPS guidance, our provision for income taxes or operations may be adversely affected.

 Moreover, the application of indirect taxes (such as sales and use tax ("SUT"), value-added tax ("VAT"), goods and services tax ("GST"), and other indirect taxes) to our operations is complex and evolving.
-U.S. states, local, and foreign taxing jurisdictions have differing rules and regulations governing differing types of taxes, and these rules and regulations are subject to varying interpretations and exemptions that may change over time.
-We collect and remit SUT, VAT, GST, and other taxes in many jurisdictions and we are routinely subject to audits.
+U.S. states, local and foreign taxing jurisdictions have differing rules and regulations governing differing types of taxes, and these rules and regulations are subject to varying interpretations and exemptions that may change over time.
+We collect and remit SUT, VAT, GST and other taxes in many jurisdictions and we are routinely subject to audits.
 We are also routinely audited regarding our tax reporting and remissions by local and national governments, and may also be subject to audits in jurisdictions for which we have not accrued tax liabilities.
-The positions we take regarding taxes as well as the amounts we collect or remit have and may continue to be challenged and we may be liable for failing to collect or remit all taxes deemed owed or the taxes could exceed our estimates.
-We received a notice and initial assessment from His Majesty's Revenue and Customs in the United Kingdom for unpaid VAT related to certain clear aligner sales made during various periods between 2019 and 2023.
-One or more U.S. states or countries may seek to impose incremental or new sales, use, or other tax collection obligations or may determine that such taxes should have, but have not, been paid by us.
-If we dispute rulings or positions taken by tax authorities, we may incur significant expenses, time, and effort to defend our positions.
+The positions we take regarding taxes as well as the amounts we collect or remit may be challenged and we may be liable for failing to collect or remit all taxes deemed owed or the taxes could exceed our estimates.
+One or more U.S. states or countries may seek to impose incremental or new sales, use, or other tax collection obligations or may determine that such taxes should have but have not been paid by us.
+If we dispute rulings or positions taken by tax authorities, we may incur significant expenses, time and effort to defend our positions.